abpframework/abp/docs/en/Tutorials/Part-6.md

 * Used [generic repositories](../Repositories.md) to completely automate the database layer.
 * Used [conventional API controllers](../API/Auto-API-Controllers.md) instead of manually writing API controllers.

-For the "Authors" part, we will do most of the things manually to show how you can do it in case of need.
+For the "Authors" part;

+* We will **do most of the things manually** to show how you can do it in case of need.
+* We will implement **Domain Driven Design (DDD) best practices**.

+> **The development will be done layer by layer to concentrate on an individual layer in one time.
+In a real project, you will develop your application feature by feature (vertical) as done in the previous parts.
+In this way, you will experience both approaches.**

 ## The Author Entity